Top of the locks

 • Boating through the Wiltshire countryside to Seend Cleve and back, passing through the village of Semington and the historic entrance to the Wilts & Berks Canal.

-Drifters also offers electric day boat at:
+Drifters also offers electric day boat hire at:

 • Springwood Haven on the Coventry Canal near Nuneaton in Warwickshire;